 Neil McKenty paints an attractive portrait of this compelling Irish monk whose teaching and writing on meditation were to transform the lives of thousands of men and women.

-Now available as an Ebook on Amazon, click here.
+Soon to be available as an Ebook on Amazon.

 The Inside Story